juasbhu28/my_vsc_extension/README.md

-# newextension README
+# README

-This is the README for your extension "newextension".
-After writing up a brief description, we recommend including the following sections.
+This is the README for my "juanse vs extension".

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+### minifyJson

+This feature deletes all the spaces and line breaks from a json text selected.

 For example if there is an image subfolder under your extension project workspace: